Income Tax Estimator

 Is income up to 7 Lakhs tax-free?

 Yes.
 Under the New Tax Regime, if your net taxable income is ≤ ₹7 Lakhs, you get a full rebate u/s 87A, making your tax liability zero.
-Note that if income crosses ₹7 Lakhs even by ₹1, the rebate vanishes.

 Can I switch regimes every year?

 Salaried individuals can switch between Old and New regimes every year based on what benefits them.
-However, individuals with Business or Professional income can only switch back to the Old Regime <strong>once</strong> in their lifetime.
+However, Business/Professional income earners can only switch back to the Old Regime <strong>once</strong> in their lifetime.